eProsima/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 Understanding the compose file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A compose configration file takes an image to create containers as services.
+A compose configuration file takes an image to create containers as services.
 In this tutorial, three services are defined within the configuration:

 * *keystore-creator*: That, similarly to previous tutorials, it internally initializes a new keystore tree directory.